Davy Jones (musician): Later career (2000–2012)

+On 12 February 2012, Jones played a set at B.B.
+King Blues Club & Grill in New York City, and on 19 February 2012, he made his final public performance in Thackerville, Oklahoma.

 Other ventures

 In 1967, Jones opened his first store, called Zilch, at 217 Thompson Street in the Greenwich Village section of New York City.
 The store sold "hip" clothing and accessories, and also allowed customers to design their own clothes.

 After the Monkees disbanded in 1970, Jones kept himself busy by establishing a New York City-style street market in Los Angeles, called "The Street", which cost approximately $40,000.
 He also collaborated with musical director Doug Trevor on a one-hour ABC television special titled Pop Goes Davy Jones, which featured new artists The Jackson 5 and the Osmonds.

 Horse racing

 In addition to his career as an entertainer, Jones' other great love was horses.
 Having trained as a jockey in his teens in the UK, he had at first intended to pursue a career as a professional race jockey.
 He held an amateur rider's licence, and rode in his first race at Newbury in Berkshire for renowned trainer Toby Balding.

 On 1 February 1996, Jones won his first race, on Digpast, in the one-mile Ontario Amateur Riders Handicap at Lingfield Park, Surrey.
 Jones also had horse ownership interests in both the US and the UK, and served as a commercial spokesman for Colonial Downs racetrack in Virginia.
 Following Jones' death, Lingfield announced that the first two races on the racecard for 3 March 2012 would be renamed the "Hey Hey We're the Monkees Handicap" and the "In Memory of Davy Jones Selling Stakes", with successful horses in those races led into the winners' enclosure while some of the Monkees' biggest hits are played.
 Plans were also announced to erect a plaque to commemorate Jones next to a monkey puzzle tree on the course.